dusk-network/docs-public/src/content/docs/learn/deep-dive/cryptography/zkp.md

 ## What is a ZKP?

-Zero-Knowledge Proofs are a powerful cryptographic technique that allow one party to prove knowledge of a certain fact or solution, without revealing *why* the fact is true or *what* the solution is.
+Zero-Knowledge Proofs are a powerful cryptographic technique that allows one party to prove knowledge of a certain fact or solution, without revealing *why* the fact is true or *what* the solution is.

 Put differently: a prover can convince a verifier that they know something, without giving away any details about that knowledge.